Ultimate Guide to Things to do in Stratford Ontario

 The Chocolate Trail is a self-guided trail that takes you to dozens of shops, restaurants, and more to try their chocolate treats.
 How does it work?
 You purchase your Chocolate Trail pass that includes a brochure showcasing all of the stops along the trail, what they offer, a map, and of course your vouchers.
 You get 6 vouchers to exchange for either delicious treats, discounts, or other cool gifts from the participating shops.

 The Chocolate Trail is always changing things up with new stops but there are always a few staples to count on!
-A few must stops along the trail for delicious chocolate treats are Rheo Thompson Candies for their famous Mint Smoothies, Chocolate Barr’s Candies, and Small Mart for their fun retro chocolate bars.
+A few must stops along the trail for delicious chocolate treats are Rheo Thompson Candies for their famous Mint Smoothies and Small Mart for their fun retro chocolate bars.

 Braai House restaurant in Stratford